ClointFusion/ClointFusion/docs/index.rst

 PC's settings and configurations.
 Once you have successfully completed the self-test, you will receive an email with a self-test report.

-Below is the speed up version of self-test.
+*Below is the speed up version of self-test:*

 `Click here to watch the Self-Test in